tonesto7/homebridge-smartthings-tonesto7/README.md

 # This Plugin is now DEPRECATED...
+I've acquired the original homebridge-smartthings repo and npm package from @pdlove and i've updated the code to the latest v2.x
-Please use the new version here: https://github.com/tonesto7/homebridge-smartthings-v2
+Please use the new version here: https://github.com/tonesto7/homebridge-smartthings